 They will protect your rights, will ensure accurate reporting, and will validate all claims made by the debt collector – in this case, Credit Collection Services.

-Wrapping Up: How to Remove Credit Collection Services (CCS) from Your Credit Report
+Bottom Line: How to Remove Credit Collection Services (CCS) from Your Credit Report

 In all, seeing Credit Collection Services on your credit report can be scary.
 However, worrying will not solve any problems.
 First is taking the necessary steps to figure out how and why.